hslzr/dnd/README.md

   extra proficiencies from Blessings of Knowledge double check if I implemented Expertise yet somewhere in the modifier calculation remaining subclasses
+  -1 spells known, prepared spells should be used instead of spells known limit

+# Druid
+  specific_spells_choices handling in customModifiers() for circle of the land subclass -1 spells known, prepared spells should be used instead of spells known limit
 # heroku
 https://uglysheetmaker-e6deabaebc10.herokuapp.com/